It happens time after time.

 In short, they don't cherry pick random things to do -- they get planned things done

-The key is to make it your default setting to create a gap between input (whatever you decide to do) and output (when you do it).
+The secret to time management is to make it your default setting to create a gap between input (whatever you decide to do) and output (when you do it).

 Whether those decisions are made consciously or not, the result is the same: They react less and plan more, which partly explains why they are so good at doing what really matters.